 GetAccept for everyone else

-Whether you’re worried about transaction limits, or you just want an e-signature software solution that handles more of your contract process, GetAccept makes sense for businesses that can afford the investment.
+Whether you’re worried about transaction limits or you just want an e-signature software solution that handles more of your contract process, GetAccept makes sense for businesses that want more control over document creation.

-Some of the features that GetAccept offers, including the ability to incorporate the Google Docs editor into your document creation process, can help you streamline workflows and create dynamic contracts.
+Some of the features that GetAccept offers, including the native editor and the ability to incorporate the Google Docs editor into your document creation process, can help you streamline workflows and create dynamic contracts.

-Between the automation tools, the focus on security and authentication, and the ability to create templates and smart fields, GetAccept is a great choice when you’re looking to step up your contracting game.
+Between the automation tools, the focus on security and authentication, and the ability to create templates and robust, flexible documents, GetAccept is a great choice when you’re looking to step up your contracting game.